iamjamesgordon/wp-boilerplate/README.md

 For consistency and simplifying the development experience scripts have been created for the regular tasks.

 ## Testing
 For testing access the starter-theme folder and run the command below in the command line.
-This will access all the tests in the tests/ folder with the ext spec.php
+This will access all the tests in the tests/ folder with the suffix Test.php
 - script/tests.sh

 ## Linting